gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for AWS S3 backed repositories

 Gradle now supports S3 backed repositories.
-Here's an example on how to declare a S3 backed maven repository in gradle:
+Here's an example on how to declare a S3 backed Maven repository in Gradle:

     repositories {
         maven {